What is a Secondary Storage? Types, Purposes, and Examples

 Is RAM secondary storage?
 Many people need clarification on this.
 RAMs do store data in them, but they are volatile.
 There are different types of storage devices: volatile and non-volatile.
 Volatile devices store data and lose it when the power is disconnected.
 Non-volatile devices, however, retain the data even if the power is disconnected.

 RAMs provide higher read-write speeds than other devices but offer less storage capacity as a trade-off.
 That is why RAM is used inside computers but not as a memory storage device.
-They are not even used as storage devices for computers because you lose the data once you shut them down.
+They are not even used as computer storage devices because you lose the data once you shut them down.

 Cloud-based Secondary Storages